-Currently, the Commercial Law Department offers five subjects at the undergraduate level and six subjects at the postgraduate level.
-Though the subjects handled by the Department are relatively few in number, they incorporate a vast body of law relating to the commercial field.
+Currently, the Commercial Law Department offers thirteen course-modules at the undergraduate level and ten course-modules at the postgraduate level.
+Though the course-modules handled by the Department are relatively few in number, they incorporate a vast body of law relating to the commercial field.
 In today's world, there is a high demand for specialized legal expertise in each of these fields such as Banking, Corporate Governance, Arbitration, Insurance, Competition Policy, and so on.